-ELMP 7763 School Law: State of New Jersey/Constitutional Law Designed to help teachers and school administrators understand
+ELMP 7763 School Law: State of New Jersey/Constitutional Law

 Designed to help teachers and school administrators understand their legal status in the school.
 School laws of New Jersey.
 Emphasis on legislation and school decisions regarding contemporary problems, such as students' rights, teachers' rights, academic freedom.
 3 credits.